 Plans for your discharge should start from the day you arrive in hospital and you should be fully involved in this process.

 Each hospital will have its own discharge policy.
 You should be able to get information about this – ask your discharge coordinator, the ward manager or the hospital’s Patient Advice and Liaison Service (PALS).
-You shouldn’t be discharged from hospital until:
+You must not be discharged from hospital until:

 - a doctor says you’re well enough

-- any support you do need has been put in place, so that it’s safe for you to leave hospital.
+- any care and support you need to be discharged safely has been put in place.

 If care is being provided for you when you leave hospital, make sure you know who will provide it and how you can contact them.
 Ask the person or team in charge of your discharge if you’re unsure of anything.

 If you think you’re being discharged before you’re well enough to go home, or you have any other concerns about your discharge, call our Helpline and arrange to speak to an adviser.

 Free short-term care